lioujheyu/OpenGLES-sim/doxygen/README.doxy.md

 - Use Code::Blocks

-  Direcly open ogles-sim.cbp(for Winddows) or ogles-sim_unix.cbp(for Linux) in codeblocks and push Ctrl-F9 (compile).
+  Direcly open ogles-sim.cbp in codeblocks and push Ctrl-F9 (compile).
 If you have right gcc version or pathced mingw-gcc and correct toolchain setting in codeblocks compiler setting page, there shall be no problem.

   Once if the project is compiled, hit F9 to run this project. the result image will be generated as colormap.bmp in project root.